Essay Question

 In conclusion, while the viewpoint that the problem of drug-taking is increasing in many countries, and many methods could be used to prevent young people from taking drugs presents a complex array of challenges, my analysis leads me to firmly support the notion that its solutions substantially outweigh those challenges.

-1SAN *This model answer uses the PS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*This model answer uses the PS template to score full marks in the PTE Academic exam.
+For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+The picture below shows how this answer gets full scores in all these areas!

 How much score will I get with this PTE Academic Essay Sample Answer?